 This course introduces the "algorithmic thinking" and the design and implementation processes necessary for you to solve complex, real-world problems with computers.
 We introduce the Java programming language to learn to write programs; understand the features of programming languages; decompose problems; develop algorithms; and use important software practices.
-We include software architecture (structure), classes(ways of modeling things), handling data, some computer ethics, standards, and maintaining program correctness.
-This course and its successor, CS-142 will help you become more competent and comfortable on the paths to both computer science and professional software development.
+We include software architecture (structure), classes (ways of modeling things), handling data, some computer ethics, standards, and maintaining program correctness.
+This course and its successor, CS 142 will help you become more competent and comfortable on the paths to both computer science and professional software development.
+CS 100 is strongly recommended for students with no programming experience.
 This class may include students from multiple sections.
-(E)
+(Elective)